christopheradams/is-art-weave/README.md

 Transacting with the work requires an [Arweave wallet] and a small fee.

-The [source code] is available for free under the MIT license.
+The [source code] is available under a free license.
 It includes a SmartWeave contract with tests, and a JavaScript application that reads from, queries, and writes to the Arweave network.

 ## Requirements